identity2/Hugo-Blog/content/posts/self-publish-a-graphic-novel-with-amazon-kdp.md

 **eBook**

 For eBooks, there are two royalty schemes: 70% or 35%.
 The biggest difference between the 70% and 35% scheme is that for 70% royalty scheme, KDP will charge the "Delivery Fee" of your book.
 That is, if the digital size of your book is large, a significant amount of profit will be deducted.
 (What?
 A "delivery fee" for digital contents?
 Yes, I know it doesn't make sense at all, but that's their rule.)
-For my book, the delivery fee is 12.67$\$$ (even more expensive than my printing cost...), so the 70% scheme is definately bad for me.
+For my book, the delivery fee is 12.67$\$$ (even more expensive than my printing cost...), so the 70% scheme is definitely bad for me.
 (Unless I set the price of my book higher than 12.67$\$$.)

 <br />